 There was a bed with stone pillows broken by the robbing of the tomb.

 The entrance was painted in red, the rounded chamber mostly covered in white.

 Svetitsata and the Golden Mask – one of the symbols of the Valley of the Thracian Kings

 Here is found the most impressive treasure in the area: a golden mask known as the Golden mask of Teres.
-It has human features, half-open eyes, thick hair, and moustaches.
+It has human features, half-open eyes, thick hair, and mustaches.

 It is made of 23-carat gold and weighs 673 grams.
 The mask is heavily deformed and crushed, one ear has fallen behind the face.
-It also played a role of glass for drinking.
+It also played the role of glass for drinking.

 The buried ruler

 The body of the ruler was cut in pieces in advance.